Correctness Kernels of Abstract Interpretations: Correctness Kernels in Predicate Abstraction

-Verification of reachability properties based on predicate abstraction consists in computing the least fixpoint of the best correct approximation of $\post$ on the Boolean abstraction $B$, namely, $\post^B \ud \alpha_B \comp \post \comp \gamma_B$.
+Verification of reachability properties based on predicate abstraction consists in computing the least fixpoint of the best correct approximation of $\post$ on the Boolean abstraction $B$, i.e., $\post^B \ud \alpha_B \comp \post \comp \gamma_B$.
 As argued in \cite{bpr03}, the Boolean abstraction $B$ may be too costly for the purpose of reachability verification, so that one usually abstracts $B$ through the so-called \emph{Cartesian abstraction}.
+The Cartesian abstraction is defined as where $\leq$ is the component-wise ordering between tuples of values in $\{0,1,*\}$ ordered by $0 < *$ and $1< *$, while $\bot_C$ is a bottom element that represents the empty set of states.
+The concretization function $\gamma_{C} : C\rightarrow \wp(\States)$ is as follows:

 This latter abstraction formalizes precisely the abstract $\post$ operator computed by the verification algorithm of the c2bp tool in SLAM~\cite{slam02}.
 However, the Cartesian abstraction of $B$ may cause a loss of precision, so that this abstraction is successively refined by reduced disjunctive completion and the so-called focus operation, and this formalizes the bebop tool in SLAM~\cite{bpr03}.

+Let us consider the following example program, taken from \cite{bpr03}, where the goal is that of verifying that the assert at line $(*)$ is never reached, regardless of the context in which $\mathit{foo}()$ is called.